zrlyou/set_maintenance_time/README.md

 host_or_group,the host id or group id.Separated by a colon between the host and id,ids separated by commas
 eg: 'hostids:10005' or 'hostids:10005,16665' or 'groupids:2' or 'groupids:2,3'
 Note:the 'hostids' and 'groupids' is the keyword,can not change!

+host_or_group is you want to shield host id or group id.